neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 Next, the [MultiApps](https://mooseframework.inl.gov/syntax/MultiApps/index.html)
  and [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html)
 blocks describe the interaction between Cardinal and MOOSE.
-The MOOSE heat conduction module is here run as the main application, with the NekRS wrapping run as the sub-application.
+The MOOSE heat transfer module is here run as the main application, with the NekRS wrapping run as the sub-application.
 We specify that MOOSE will run first on each time step.
 Allowing sub-cycling means that, if the MOOSE time step is 0.05 seconds, but the NekRS time step set in the `.par` file is 0.02 seconds, that for every MOOSE time step, NekRS will perform